josh-weston-g/Image-Palette-Extractor/README.md

 python main.py
 ```
 ```
-Enter path to image file or URL: /path/to/your/image.png Enter number of colors to reduce the image to (1-20): 7
+Enter image file path or URL: /path/to/your/image.png Enter number of colors to extract (1-20): 7
 ```

 ### Output formats